 After posting about, IEP meetings gone wrong, the question many asked me was, ‘Which states require IEPs and extra paperwork for special needs homeschoolers?”
 After researching and double checking through Homeschool Legal Defense Association and National Center for Life and Liberty, homeschooling center.
 I have some answers.

 First understand each year there are laws and clarifications on laws constantly moving through your state government.
 Join your local state group to stay on top the most recent laws and changes.
 Also I am not a lawyer I am a mom homeschooling my special needs children.
 I research and try my best to keep this list accurate.

 Also under federal laws no matter what state you live in according to IDEA you have the right to have your child evaluated by your local school if there is a clear need.
 This means that the school will use their school teacher, therapist, psychologists to test your child as they would a public schooled child.
 Your child will be tested as if they are in public school.
 As in what skills would the exact same child do in a class.
 Can they sit for the periods of time needed if they were in a class.
 You will not have things like can they successfully go to the grocery store and out in public without problems tested.
 The next step is even if your child needs services they may not receive them.

 The first group of states do not provide services for homeschoolers.
 You can come in and be tested but there is no obligation on the schools part to continue to help your child.
 The silver lining here is many times if there is space left over your local school might allow your child to still get services.

-Schools are not obligated to receive services by law
+Schools are not obligated to give services by law

 Arizona – as per the school district